lecritch/oop_sea-chi-dsc/README.md

 # Object Oriented Programming

 ## Agenda
+1. Why a data scientist should learn about OOP
 2. Describe what a class is in relation to Object Oriented Programming
 3. Write a class definition, instantiate an object, define/inspect parameters, define/call class methods, define/code __init__
 4. Overview of Inheritance
 5. Important data science tools through the lens of objects: Standard Scaler and one-hot-encoder

+# 1. Why a data scientist should learn about OOP

+  - By becoming familiar with the principles of OOP, you will increase your knowledge of what's possible.
+Much of what you might think you need to code by hand is already built into the objects.
+  - As you have begun to learn, much of the data science workflow depends on learning about a dataset.
+The way that Python remembers what is learned is via storing it in objects.
+  - Via this storage process, you will be able to save learning for future use.
+This will have huge implications when we get to datasets that are large and take a very long time to train.

 ## 2. Describe what a class is in relation to Object Oriented Programming